Dear [YOUR SENATORS],

 I am writing to call on you to urge Senator Mitch McConnell to allow a vote on the Senate floor and to pass a clean Dream Act of 2019 (S. 874).
 This bill, which has bipartisan sponsorship, will provide much-needed security for the young, productive, and undocumented members of our society.
 Furthermore, it upholds the inherent dignity of these individuals by recognizing the many ways in which DACA recipients have contributed and continue to contribute to the safety, prosperity, and well-being of our country.

-On November 12th, the Supreme Court will hear oral arguments on the legality of the Deferred Action for Childhood Arrivals, or DACA, program.
+On November 12th, the Supreme Court heard oral arguments on the legality of the Deferred Action for Childhood Arrivals, or DACA, program.
 For years, DACA has protected immigrant youth from deportation and has provided them with work authorization.
 Earlier this year, the House successfully passed the Dream and Promise Act (H.R.
 6), which aims to provide DACA recipients, TPS holders, and DED holders a pathway to citizenship.
 With the outcome of the Supreme Court debate uncertain, now more than ever is the time for the Senate to follow the example of the House and pass S. 874.
 Doing so will take the 800,000 DACA recipients currently living in the United States out of legal and political limbo and grant them the permanent safety and security they need and deserve.

-As a person of faith and a member of the Jesuit network, I have seen firsthand the way DACA recipients have contributed to their university campuses and parishes.
+As a person of faith and a member of the Jesuit and broader Ignatian network, I have seen firsthand the way DACA recipients have contributed to their university campuses and parishes.
 DACA recipients who graduated from Jesuit universities are currently working as EMTs, teachers, attorneys, and more.
 For many, the United States is the only home they have ever known and to suddenly uproot them would be detrimental to both them and our nation.
 It is time we stop using them as political pawns and provide a permanent legislative solution for DACA recipients.

 The United States was founded on a set of principles and ideals, one of which is civil discourse—the rational and respectful sharing of ideas as a way to influence change.
 In thus far refusing to bring the Dream Act of 2019 to the floor, Senator McConnell denies the American public the ability to engage in healthy debate, a fundamental aspect of the democratic process.
 DACA recipients have given much, and continue to want to give even more, to the country they have called home for nearly all their lives.
 They deserve to have legislation determining their status here debated in the halls of government.